 A posterior tilt of the pelvis (front of the pelvis tilting up and the back down) can result in the hip opening outwards.

-When you have a posterior pelvic tilt, you’re disposed to duck feet because of the way it tightens and over-activates your glutes and hamstrings (and core).
+When you have a posterior pelvic tilt, you’re predisposed to duck feet because of the way it tightens and over-activates your glutes and hamstrings (and core).

 To correct duck feet in this case, you’ll need to loosen up the muscles in your buttocks and the backs of your thighs and strengthen your lower back and hip flexors to get your hips in a more neutral position.